-I disagree with my colleagues' new position that the "one reasonable meaning" of the word "relevant" in 38 C.F.R. § 3.156(c) is the VA's.
+First, I disagree with my colleagues' new position that the "one reasonable meaning" of the word "relevant" in § 3.156(c) is the position that the VA adopted on remand.
 Slip Op.
-4, 9, 16.
-Nothing in the plain meaning or context of the provision requires "relevant" records to "speak to the basis for the VA's prior decision," to address facts expressly "in dispute," or to "affect the outcome."
+4, 9, 16-17.
+Nothing in the text of the provision requires that to be relevant, "relevant records" must directly or indirectly "speak to the basis for the VA's prior decision," address facts expressly "in dispute," or "bear on the outcome."
 See Slip Op.
-8, 9, 12, 14.
-Rather, the established constructions of the terms "relevant records" and "material evidence" in related veterans' benefit provisions support the conclusion that records are "relevant" so long as they help to establish unestablished facts that are necessary for substantiating the veteran's claim.
-The majority relies on flawed assumptions and inferences in adopting the VA's construction and points to nothing that renders the more pro-veteran construction unreasonable.

-Fundamentally, when a veterans' benefit provision is ambiguous on its face, the pro-veteran canon must be weighed alongside the other traditional tools in resolving interpretive doubt.
-Neither the Supreme Court's decision

-1 Recording of Oral Argument at 16:10-16:22 ("The government is not contending that the agency's interpretation is entitled to deference."); see also Transcript of Oral Argument at 64:6-20, Kisor v.
+4, 9, 10, 13, 15, 17.
+If anything, the majority complicates and obfuscates the meaning and application of § 3.156(c), a key provision in VA law that is invoked by thousands of veterans in countless VA cases.
+As Recording of Oral Argument at 16:10-22 ("The government is not contending that the agency's interpretation is entitled to deference."); see also Transcript of Oral Argument at 64:6-20, Kisor v.
 Wilkie, 139 S. Ct.
-2400 (2019), http://oralarguments.cafc.uscourts.gov/de-fault.aspx?fl=2016-1929_1142020.mp3 (conceding that Auer deference only applies "if the determination reflects the considered judgment of the agency as a whole" and that "we [the government] don't think that any individual Board decision by the VA Board reflects the considered judgment of the agency as a whole").

-in this case, nor this court's precedent, supports the majority's assumption that the canon is to be treated like Auer deference as solely a tiebreaker of last resort.
-Rather, the Court clarified that the "traditional tools of construction" must precede deference to the agency.
-As such a tool, the pro-veteran canon requires that we discern the remedial purpose of a veterans' benefit provision in the context of the veterans' benefit scheme as a whole and ensure that our construction effectuates, rather than frustrates, that purpose.
-By brushing aside the canon, the majority adopts a construction of \S 3.156(c) that substantially narrows the scope of its remedial function.
-Thus, Mr. Kisor, a veteran who was denied twenty-three years of compensation for his service-connected disability after a disgracefully inadequate VA review, is denied relief under a regulation specifically promulgated to benefit him and other veterans in his situation.
-The result will reverberate far beyond this case.
+2400 (2019), http://oralarguments.cafc.uscourts.gov/default.aspx?fl=2016-1929_1142020.mp3 (conceding that Auer deference only applies "if the determination reflects the considered judgment of the agency as a whole" and that "we [the government] don't think that any individual Board decision by the VA Board reflects the considered judgment of the agency as a whole").
+Case: 16-1929 Document: 95 Page: 20 Filed: 04/30/2021 3 KISOR V. MCDONOUGH demonstrated in this dissent, established constructions of the terms "relevant records" and "material evidence" in related veterans' benefit provisions support the conclusion that records are "relevant" so long as they help to establish unestablished facts that are necessary for substantiating the veteran's claim.
+Second, I disagree with the new holding developed by my colleagues in this remand and which asserts that "interpretive doubt" must first be established before the proveteran canon can be applied.
+Slip Op.
+16. This is not correct.
+Fundamentally, when a veterans' benefit provision is ambiguous on its face, the pro-veteran canon must be weighed alongside the other traditional tools in resolving interpretive doubt, including whether interpretative doubt exists.
+Neither the Supreme Court's decision in this case, nor this court's precedent, supports the majority's assumption that interpretive doubt is to be determined before resort to the pro-veteran canon may be had.
+To the contrary, the pro-veteran canon is a traditional tool of construction.
+It requires that we discern the purpose of a veterans' benefit provision in the context of the veterans' benefit scheme as a whole and ensure that the construction effectuates, rather than frustrates, that remedial purpose: that benefits that by law belong to the veteran go to the veteran.
+For example, in this case, by brushing aside the canon and relegating it to last resort, to only after a determination of interpretive doubt is made, the majority adopts construction of § 3.156(c) that substantially narrows the scope of its remedial function and thereby rends the overarching fabric of protection woven by Congress to assist and benefit the veteran.
+Thus, Mr. Kisor, a veteran who was denied twentythree years of compensation for his service-connected disability, after what was a disgracefully inadequate VA review, is denied relief by a facial interpretation of a KISOR v.
+MCDONOUGH regulation that was specifically promulgated to benefit him and other veterans in his situation.
+The result will reverberate like the thunder of a cannon from far beyond the horizon of this case.
 I dissent.